paultristanwagner/model-checking/README.md

 # Model Checking

 This project is a practice environment for implementing algorithms related to model checking.
-The techniques used here are used here are introduced in the RWTH Aachen University lecture 'Model Checking' by [Prof. Dr. Ir.
+The techniques used here are introduced in the RWTH Aachen University lecture 'Model Checking' by [Prof. Dr. Ir.
 Dr. h. c.
 Joost-Pieter Katoen](https://moves.rwth-aachen.de/people/katoen/) and can be read up in the book [Principles of Model Checking](https://mitpress.mit.edu/9780262026499/principles-of-model-checking/) by Christel